greenelab/deep-review/sections/06_discussion.md

 ### Interpretation

-As the challenge of interpretability is common across many domains, there is much interest in developing generic procedures for knowledge extraction from deep models.
+As detailed above, interpretability is a common issue across many domains.
+Thus,  there is much interest in developing generic procedures for knowledge extraction from deep models.
 Ribeiro et al. [@tag:Ribeiro2016_lime] focus on interpreting individual predictions rather than interpreting the model.
 By fitting simple linear models to mimic the predictions of the deep learning model in a small neighborhood of a data sample, they generated an interpretable model for each prediction.
-While this procedure can provide interpretable models for each sample, it is unclear whether these interpretable models are reliable.
+However, the reliability of these models is unclear.
-Theoretical guarantees on the curvature of the predictions of deep learning models are not known, and it is unclear whether predictions from deep learning models are robust to sample noise.
+Theoretical guarantees on the curvature of the predictions of deep learning models are not known, nore it is unclear whether these predictions are robust to sample noise.
 Toward quantifying the uncertainty of predictions, there has been a renewed interest in confidence intervals for deep neural networks.
 Early work from Chryssolouris et al [@tag:Chryssolouris1996_confidence] provided confidence intervals under the